Understanding your S-Corp K-1: What every shareholder needs to know

 Box 17: Other information.
 This catchall box uses codes to report various items that do not fit elsewhere.
 Standard codes include Section 179 deductions, credits, and other items that affect your personal return in specific ways.
 The codes correspond to the lines or forms on your individual return.

-Knowing what your K-1 contains is not just academic.
-It has practical implications for tax planning and error prevention.
+It lets you adjust estimated tax payments before April, track stock basis to know whether distributions are tax-free, and catch errors before they require amended returns.
+Knowing what your K-1 contains is not just academic: it has practical implications for tax planning and error prevention.

 1. K-1 income affects estimated tax payments.
 If your S-corp is profitable, you will owe income tax on your share of that profit.
 Waiting until April to discover the amount creates cash flow problems and potential underpayment penalties.